 How To Fill Out a W9 for an LLC?
 (Step by Step Guide)

-Filling out a W-9 for your LLC requires entering your legal business name, tax classification, and taxpayer identification number — a process that takes under 10 minutes once you know which boxes apply to your entity type.
+Filling out a W-9 for your LLC comes down to three things: your legal business name, your tax classification, and your taxpayer identification number.
+Once you know which boxes apply to your entity type, the whole form takes under 10 minutes.

-Over 9 years of consulting with LLC owners on tax compliance, I've helped hundreds complete this form correctly the first time.
+I've spent 9 years consulting with LLC owners on tax compliance, and I've helped hundreds of them get this right on the first try.

 Quick Summary